khaledhasanmilu/Self_Management/README.md

-This is our Advance Object Oriented Programming Project.
+This is our Advance Object Oriented Programming Project.And Alhamdulillah we got 3rd runner up.